 Levest will start to work right away if you begin taking it on the first day of your period.
 If you start it at any other time during your cycle you won't be protected against pregnancy right away so you will have to use additional contraception, such as condoms or a diaphragm, for the first 7 days.

 Levest can also help to minimise the symptoms of PMS and cause your periods to become lighter, less painful and more regular.
 The combined pill is sometimes given to women to treat acne as it can help to reduce the appearance of spots.
 It is also useful for managing the symptoms of endometriosis.
+Speak with your doctor if you have symptoms of endometriosis and would like to consider the combined pill.

 For some women, they need to try several different types of the pill in order to find the one that is right for them.
-If you are taking another type of the combined pill and wish to switch to Levest, wait until you finish your current pack and begin Levest the next day instead of taking the 7 day break.
+If you are taking another type of the combined pill and wish to switch to Levest, wait until you finish your current pack and begin Levest the next day instead of taking the 7-day break.
 The mini pill can be stopped at any time and you can start taking Levest right away.
-You will not be protected from pregnancy right away however, so you will need to use condoms, or another barrier method of contraception, for the first 7 days.
+You will not be protected from pregnancy right away, however, so you will need to use condoms, or another barrier method of contraception, for the first 7 days.

 After stopping Levest, you can get pregnant at any time as your fertility will usually return right away.
 For some women, their natural period may not return for 1–2 months so the timescale is different for everyone.
 It depends on your body and how long it takes to adjust.
 If you are planning to get pregnant, seek advice from a family planning clinic.